Panasonic’s new DP-UB820-K 4K Blu-ray Disc Player – Product Profile

-Panasonic is about to release it’s follow-up to their excellent and highly regarded DP-UB820 4K HDR Blu-ray player.
+Panasonic is about to release the follow-up to their excellent and highly regarded DP-UB820 4K HDR Blu-ray player.
 The upcoming DP-UB820-K will continue this custom, offering reference quality video playback with state-of-the-art video processing which in part will increase the overall quality of 4K HDR sources.

-Ever since Oppo left the Blu-ray disc player market last year, I was left bewildered concerning where I would turn to for my future reference quality disc player needs that wouldn’t cost me a small fortune… fast forward to today and my research has lead me to Panasonic, who’s video products I have owned over the years with much delight; and now my focus is on their new DP-UB820-K which will offer reference quality video playback and much more.
+Ever since Oppo left the Blu-ray disc player market last year, I was left bewildered concerning where I would turn to for my future reference quality disc player needs that wouldn’t cost me a small fortune… fast forward to today and my research has led me to Panasonic, who’s video products I have owned over the years with much delight; and now my focus is on their new DP-UB820-K which will offer reference quality video playback and much more.

-Panasonic claims the DP-UB820-K will also produce high quality audio, using a 192-kHz/32-bit 4-DAC.
+Panasonic claims the DP-UB820-K will also produce high-quality audio, using a 192-kHz/32-bit 4-DAC.
 I will test its audio capability once I obtain this player.
-I can only hope (but somewhat doubtful) it will rival the high quality audio playback from my Oppo BDP-83SE Blu-ray player which I use for dedicated two-channel analog listing and contains a dedicated high-end two-channel DAC and refined audio circuitry.
+I can only hope (but somewhat doubtful) it will rival the high-quality audio playback from my Oppo BDP-83SE Blu-ray player which I use for dedicated two-channel analog listing and contains a dedicated high-end two-channel DAC and refined audio circuitry.

 DP-UB820-K Features List:

 - High Dynamic Range playback in four 4K/HDR formats including HDR10+, HDR10, Dolby Vision and Hybrid Log-Gamma (HLG).

 - Panasonic’s HCX (Hollywood Cinema Experience) processor maximizes color, clarity and detail in the HDR formats mentioned above, all enhanced by premium high definition sound.
 Smart viewing features include voice assist with Amazon Alexa or Google Assistant and 4K VOD NETFLIX/ YouTube streaming.